ubuntu/adsys/docs/reference/adsys-daemon.md

 Increase the verbosity of the daemon or client.
 By default, only warnings and error logs are printed.
 This value is set between 0 and 3.
 This has the same effect as the `-v` and `-vv` flags.

 * **socket**
-Path the unix socket for communication between clients and daemon.
+Path the Unix socket for communication between clients and daemon.
 This can be overridden by the `--socket` option.
 Defaults to `/run/adsysd.sock` (monitored by systemd for socket activation).

 ### Service only configuration